linketech/leaf/readme.md

 ## Timer

 Instances of serverless are not resident.
 Therefore, for the periodic repeated tasks, you should use timers.
 A timer is an event trigger indicated by cron expression.
-It MUST be an async function with a unique name.
+It MUST be a named function, and the name will become the fc event name.
 There are 4 code styles for declaring timers.

 ```js